Ukraine will receive $5.5bn in support from the US later this month

 The money will be delivered to the Ukrainian government in tranches, with the first totalling $3bn due later this month, according to US Aid.
 The funding follows two dispersions of $1.7bn in July and $1.3bn in June and will be used to fund pensions, social welfare and healthcare- areas that require crucial attention.

 The National Bank of Ukraine (NBU) predicts a 2022 drop in GDP of more than a third and an increase in inflation to more than 30%.
-As such, as much as 55% of Ukraine’s population could be living in poverty by the end of 2023, according to the World Bank’s estimations.
+As such, as much as 55% of Ukraine’s population could be living in poverty by the end of 2023, according to the World Bank’s estimates.

 This has not been helped by the slow dispersion of funds from Ukraine’s European allies, particularly Germany which spent months blocking €9bn in EU aid over reported concerns about accountability and corruption.